aity-cloud/monty-ui/README.md

-# Opni UI
+# Monty UI
-This is an extension for [Rancher Manager](https://github.com/rancher/rancher) and standalone UI which allows you to administrate Opni.
+This is an extension for [Rancher Manager](https://github.com/rancher/rancher) and standalone UI which allows you to administrate Monty.

-View the [Opni documentation](https://opni.io/installation/opni) for more in-depth info on how to install and use Opni.
+View the [Monty documentation](https://monty.io/installation/monty) for more in-depth info on how to install and use Monty.

 ## Install as Extension
 You will need to point the UI to a running instance of Rancher, here's a [quickstart guide](https://docs.ranchermanager.rancher.io/pages-for-subheaders/rancher-on-a-single-node-with-docker) for setting up Rancher in a Docker container.